amethyst/amethyst/README.md

 share useful components, thus reducing development time and cost.

-Using the [ecs] architecture, the code of games can be cleanly divided between data and behaviour, making it easy to understand what is going on, even if the game is running on a massive 64 threads processor.
+Using the [ecs] architecture, the code of games can be cleanly divided between data and behaviour, making it easy to understand what is going on, even if the game is running on a massive 64 cores processor.

 ### Community

-While we may not be feature-packed (yet!), we all strongly believe that the community-oriented side of amethyst will make it thrive forward!
+While we may not be feature-packed (yet!), we all strongly believe that the community-oriented side of amethyst will thrive as we move forward!

 ## Features